JoeCastle/JoeBloggsV3/src/posts/junior-developer-questions/junior-developer-questions.md

 ---

-## 9. How do I prepare for technical interviews?
+## 9. How Do I Prepare for Technical Interviews?

 - Practice algorithms and data structures (<a href="https://leetcode.com/" target="_blank" rel="noopener noreferrer">LeetCode</a>, <a href="https://www.hackerrank.com/" target="_blank" rel="noopener noreferrer">HackerRank</a>)
 - Review the basics of your chosen language.
 Basic syntax and functions.